eesmer/DebianDC/Documentation/architecture/networking.md

 Once the system becomes an Active Directory Domain Controller, DNS resolution is intentionally delegated to the local AD DNS service. <br>
 in a DC role, it is common (and desirable) for the system resolver to point to `127.0.0.1`, allowing the local DNS server to serve the AD zone and forward external queries if configured. <br>

+In this phase, DebianDC does not override `/etc/resolv.conf`.
+Instead, it avoids fighting the AD DNS role and leaves resolver management to the Samba AD DC service.<br>

+#### Result
+This model avoids fragile assumptions about boot order while keeping responsibilities clear:
+- DebianDC enforces DNS settings only when the system has no AD DNS role.
+- Once the AD DNS role exists, DNS is managed by the directory service layer.

 ### 6. if-up.d Hook Mechanism
 DebianDC installs a special script in the following location: <br>
 /etc/network/if-up.d/debiandc-resolv